azdanov/pawa-task/README.md

 - Use Enum types for priority, e.g https://vladmihalcea.com/the-best-way-to-map-an-enum-type-with-jpa-and-hibernate/
 - ~~Find a better way to add individual comments~~ (Extracted to TaskCommentController and TaskControllerService)
 - Find a way to make one-to-many and many-to-one relationship work.
 Right now when saving a Task that contains Comments no relationship is created.
 Comments have an empty foreign key.
+- Figure out which formats Data accepts.

 ### Frontend

-- Extract additional components and styles where necessary
+- Refactor additional components and styles where necessary.
+- Write E2E tests to verify integrity.